Apply for a donation

 For Organisations & Charities

-Charities, care homes, children's homes, foster care organisations, refugee groups and community projects can register to receive free fresh-cut lavender during harvest season.
+Qualifying charities, CICs, refuges and shelters, or community projects can register to receive free fresh-cut lavender during the harvest season.

 Our Story

-In spring 2020 it seemed the right time to start planting a dream in the chalk hills of the South Downs.
-Sussex Lavender was born of a vision for a better world — one that would preserve nature and bring regeneration to land, people and our heritage traditions.
+During challenging times, 2020 seemed the right time to plant a dream for a better future.
+We were kindly offered a piece of land to plant our lavender in the beautiful, gentle hills of the South Downs National Park.
+Sussex Lavender was born with a vision for a better world — one that would preserve nature and bring regeneration to the land, the ecology, and all generations, and restore Sussex heritage traditions.

 Hannah Mae Dawson & Sons